Pat Freiermuth Player Prop Bets for NFL Week 12 | Pittsburgh vs. Cincinnati 11/28/2021

 - Freiermuth caught a touchdown pass in that outing against the Bengals.

-- The 269.7 passing yards the Bengals allow per game makes them the NFL's 23rd-ranked pass defense this season.
+- The Bengals have the NFL's 23rd-ranked pass defense this season, surrendering 269.7 yards per game through the air.

 - With 13 passing TDs conceded this season, the Bengals defense is ranked third in the league.